saildot4k/KELFbinder-UMCS/README.md

    - If 1.966 fails, delete it to automatically revert to 1.953.

 3. **OSDMENU** *(Alternative launcher if both FMCB versions fail)*
-   - If both FMCB versions are incompatible, delete them to activate OSDMENU automatically.
+   - If both FMCB versions are incompatible, delete them and FMCB Configurator,  to activate OSDMENU automatically.

 ### Emergency Access:
 If all three primary boot options fail: